-If you are interested in more details about M57, you can look for some earlier entries about it.
+If you are interested in more details about Messier 57 The Ring nebula, you can look for some earlier entries about it.
 It is one of the objects I quite often return to.
 If you are visual observer, then you probably have a set of targets you watch, despite the fact you have seen it a few nights ago or yesterday.
 The same applies for astroimaging.
 I think I take a longer or shorter shot of M57 every spring.

 Last year I imaged M57 with RGB filters and also with hydrogen alpha.
-Seeing was not perfect then, and stars were bloated.
+Seeing was not perfect then, and stars were little bit blurry.
 This spring I focused on narrowband data only (both hydrogen and oxygen) and gave up on RGB channels.
-However the transparency was not as good as I expected, so the nebula outer halo is almost not visible.
+However the transparency was not as good as I expected, so the Messier 57 The Ring nebula outer halo is almost not visible.

 I wanted to record nebula internal features called “knots”.
 Here is explanation what they are according to this paper: